Circular Quay railway station

-Circular Quay railway station is a heritage-listed elevated commuter rail station that is located on the City Circle route, serving the Circular Quay precinct of the Sydney central business district in New South Wales, Australia.
-It is served by Sydney Trains T2 Inner West & Leppington, T3 Bankstown and T8 Airport & South line services.
+Circular Quay railway station is a heritage-listed elevated railway station that is located on the City Circle line, serving the Circular Quay precinct of the Sydney central business district in New South Wales, Australia.
+It is served by Sydney Trains' T2 Leppington & Inner West Line, T3 Liverpool & Inner West Line and T8 Airport & South Line services.

+It is adjacent to the Circular Quay ferry wharf complex, which serves as an interchange to Sydney Ferries.
+It is also adjacent to Circular Quay light rail station which is the terminus of the L2 Randwick Line and L3 Kingsford Line of Sydney's light rail network.